12 Steps explained – What are they and why are they effective?

 Why the 12 Steps?

-Recovery Centers of America fully embraces the 12 Steps as an effective approach to continued recovery – particularly when combined with other addiction treatment methodologies such as behavioral therapies, psychiatric care, and Medication-Assisted Treatment (MAT) (when clinically appropriate).
-At RCA, an immersive 12 Step curriculum is offered as a component of each of our patients individualized treatment plan.
+Recovery Centers of America fully embrace the 12 Steps as an effective approach to continued recovery – particularly when combined with other addiction treatment methodologies such as behavioral therapies, psychiatric care, and Medication-Assisted Treatment (MAT) (when clinically appropriate).
+At RCA, an immersive 12 Step curriculum is offered as a component of each of our patient’s individualized treatment plans.

 Meg Fenn explains the 12-Steps in everyday terms.

 First developed in 1935 by Bill Wilson & Dr. Bob during the founding of Alcoholics Anonymous (AA), the 12 Steps is a program of recovery designed to help individuals suffering from alcoholism and addiction attain long-lasting, contented sobriety.